PioneersHub/pytanis/README.md

 2. install [pre-commit] globally, e.g. `pipx install pre-commit`,
 3. \[only once\] run `hatch config set dirs.env.virtual .direnv`  to let [VS Code] find your virtual environments.

-and then you are already set up to start hacking.
-Use `hatch run` to do everything you would normally do in a virtual environment, e.g. `hatch run juptyer lab` to start [JupyterLab] in the default environment, `hatch run cov` for unit tests and coverage (like [tox]) or `hatch run docs:serve` to build & serve the documentation.
+And then you are already set up to start hacking.
+Use `hatch run` to do everything you would normally do in a virtual environment, e.g. `hatch run jupyter lab` to start [JupyterLab] in the default environment, `hatch run cov` for unit tests and coverage (like [tox]) or `hatch run docs:serve` to build & serve the documentation.
 For code hygiene, execute `hatch run lint:all` in order to run [ruff] and [mypy] or `hatch run lint:fix` to automatically fix formatting issues.
 Check out the `[tool.hatch.envs]` sections  in [pyproject.toml](pyproject.toml) to learn about other commands.